Denoising Diffusion Variational Inference: Diffusion Models as Expressive Variational Posteriors: Experiments

 \subsection{Unsupervised learning}

 We start with synthetic experiments that are aimed at benchmarking the expressivity of diffusion-based posteriors and their ability to improve fitting $p$, a distribution with a complex structured prior, like one might find in probabilistic programming, scientific analysis, or other applications.
-We fit a model $p_\theta(\bx,\bz)$ on the MNIST and CIFAR-10 datasets with three priors $p(\bz)$: pinwheel, swiss roll, and square and report our results in \Cref{tab:unsupervised} and \Cref{tab:unsupervised_cifar}.
-The model distribution $p_\theta$ is instantiated by a deep Gaussian latent variable model (DGLVM) with multi-layer perceptrons (MLPs) on MNIST and convolutional neural networks (CNNs) on CIFAR-10.
-The details of model architecture are provided in \Cref{app:model_architecture}.
+We fit a model $p_\theta(\bx,\bz)$ on the MNIST and CIFAR-10 datasets with three priors $p(\bz)$: pinwheel, swiss roll, and square and report our results in Table \ref{tab:unsupervised} and \ref{tab:unsupervised_cifar}.
+The model distribution $p_\theta$ is instantiated by a deep Gaussian latent variable model (DGLVM) with multi-layer perceptrons (MLPs) on MNIST and convolutional neural networks (CNNs) on CIFAR-10 (see the details of model architecture in Appendix G).

 Our first set of metrics (ELBO and MMD) seeks to evaluate the learned generative model $p_\theta$ is good.
 In the ELBO calculation, we average the reconstruction loss across image pixels.
-We use MMD to measure sample quality: we generate images with the trained model and calculate MMD between the generated images and test images using a mixture of Gaussian kernel\footnote{with sigma equal to [2, 5, 10, 20, 40, 80]}.
+We use MMD to measure sample quality: we generate images with the trained model and calculate MMD between the generated images and test images using a mixture of Gaussian kernel with sigma equal to $[2, 5, 10, 20, 40, 80]$.
 We only report MMD for MNIST, since CIFAR-10 generated samples are very low-quality for all methods because the latent dimension is 2.

 Our last metric seeks to directly evaluate the expressivity of the posterior.
 We measure latent negative log-likelihood (Latent NLL) by fitting a kernel density estimator (KDE) on the latents produced by the model with test data as input and compute the log-likelihood of the latents sampled from the prior under the fitted KDE.